 Matthew also co-founded and ran Black Hammer Game which specialized in Game Boy Advance titles including I Spy Challenger for Scholastic and published an original IP 3D turn based strategy game: Supremacy: Four Paths To Power.

-Matthew is currently the product manager and head of development for a new social media network at Learn with All, Inc.
+Matthew worked for various startups that included a role as product manager and head of development for a social media network at Learn with All, Inc. He is currently a VP Software Engineer at JP Morgan Chase.

 StatementMy image processed video works are serial constructions that are created with custom-built analog and digital processors.
 Each section is a synthesized real time recording where sound and image are parallel structures often mutually controlled by predetermined events.The work is about human interaction, time, physical and psychic space, and about remembering.
 Although this work is electronically synthesized, it is tactile; it satirically recalls organic structures and processes.
 Its content hones in on the most primitive and elemental social and biological functions.
 At times, the images and movements become schematics of moods or psychic states.
 As in other kinetic art forms, a good deal of interest lies in the transitions between shapes and segments.
 The basic compositional elements combine to diagrammatically describe situations or aspects of the human condition.
 Flirtation, courtship, penetration, and a range of emotions are found.Most often, periodic wave forms, the basic analog elements, are used as image source.
 The temporal makeup and iconic video display of these wave forms have the evocative power of archetypal forms and myth.
 The essential structure of these wave forms, a periodic change over time that defines a shape (sine, triangle, ramp, etc.), belongs to a class of primordial rhythmic experiences.
 They participate in, and express, the natural and physical ordering principles of our environment.